 The final report should be a well-presented technical report discussing your project.
 If your project is primarily a programming effort, you should explain how the program works, give specific sample runs and analyze the results.
 You must turn a hard copy of your program which must conform to standard commenting expectations.
-The analysis is an important component of the final report.
+The analysis of results is the most important component of the final report.

 The final report may include parts of your progress report.
-The written report should be ten to thirty pages in length.
+The written report should be 15 to 30 pages in length.
 You must turn in your graded progress report with your final report.
+If the group feels a live demo would help explain the project, then a live demo should be scheduled.